Particular/docs.particular.net/transports/sql/sql-native.md

 ### RowVersion tracking

-For many scenarios it is likely to be necessary to keep track of the last message `RowVersion` that was read.
+For many scenarios, it is likely to be necessary to keep track of the last message `RowVersion` that was read.
 A lightweight implementation of the functionality is provided by `RowVersionTracker`. `RowVersionTracker` stored the current `RowVersion` in a table containing a single column and row.

 snippet: RowVersionTracker